 |Botanical Name||Rubus idaeus|

-|Sun Exposure||Full sun to partial shade|
+|Sun Exposure||Full sun, partial shade|

-|Bloom Time||Summer to fall|
+|Bloom Time||Summer, fall|

 Temperature and Humidity

 Wild raspberry is native to cooler regions and prefers moderate temperatures and humidity levels.
 In fact, when temperatures are too high, photosynthesis can come to a halt.
 This plant grows best with summer temperatures between 70 to 75 degrees Farhenheit.
 In warmer climates, make sure the planting location receives morning sun and afternoon shade to help regulate temperature.

 Raspberry plants are heavy feeders.
 If soil is rich and fertile, your raspberries will thank you with an abundance of berries.
 Providing them with a fertile environment might require working compost and well-composted manure into the soil at planting time to improve soil structure and provide nutrients.

 For naturally alkaline soil, work in humus, peat, and pine needles to increase acidity levels.

 Once established, an annual treatment of well-composted manure (50 to 100 pounds per 100 feet of row) combined with cottonseed meal, langbeinite, and rock phosphate should do the trick.
 Do this only once before June for established plants and twice during the first year for new plants.